Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Main results

+\end{theorem} The proof reveals that if the constant $K$ is chosen as the value $K_*$ defined in \eqref{eq.K*_def}, the right-hand side of Theorem \ref{th.main_theorem} converges to zero with a polynomial rate in the sample size $n$.
+For $\delta \to 0,$ $K_* \asymp \delta^{-1/2 - 3\log_2(D)/4}.$ Consequently, the constant $K$ will become large for small $\delta$ and large doubling constant $D$.
+We want to stress that no attempt has been made to optimize the constants and that further refinements of the inequalities in the proof will likely improve the constant $K$ considerably.

-A close inspection of the proof shows that as $n \to \infty,$ the right hand side converges to zero with a polynomial rate in $n.$ Since the previous result is uniform over design distributions $\P_\sX \in \mathcal{P}_n(D),$ we can also consider sequences $\P_\sX^n.$ While at first sight it might appear unnatural to consider for every sample size $n$ a different design distribution, this constitutes a useful statistical concept to study the effect of low density regions on the convergence rate.
-Indeed, the influence of a small density region disappears in the constant for a fixed density, but the dependence on the sample size makes the effect visible in the convergence rate.
-Moreover sample size dependent quantities are widely studied in mathematical statistics, most prominently in high-dimensional statistics, where the number of parameters typically grows with the sample size.
+Since the previous result is uniform over design distributions $\P_\sX \in \mathcal{P}_n(D),$ we can also consider sequences $\P_\sX^n.$ While, at first sight, it might appear unnatural to consider for every sample size $n$ a different design distribution, this constitutes a useful statistical concept to study the effect of low-density regions on the convergence rate.
+Indeed, the influence of a small density region disappears in the constant for a fixed density, while the dependence on the sample size makes the effect visible in the convergence rate.
+Moreover, sample size-dependent quantities are widely studied in mathematical statistics, most prominently in high-dimensional statistics, where the number of parameters typically grows with the sample size.

-A key question is to identify conditions for which the local convergence rate $t_n$ has a more explicit expression.
+One key question is to identify conditions for which the local convergence rate $t_n$ has a more explicit expression.
 One such instance is the case of H\"older-smooth design densities.
-Let $\lfloor \beta \rfloor$ denote the largest integer that is strictly smaller than $\beta.$ The H\"older-$\beta$ seminorm of a function $g:\mathbb{R}\to \mathbb{R}$ is defined as
+Let $\lfloor \beta \rfloor$ denote the largest integer that is strictly smaller than $\beta.$ The H\"older-$\beta$ semi-norm of a function $g:\mathbb{R}\to \mathbb{R}$ is defined as

 For $\beta=1,$ $|g|_\beta$ is the Lipschitz constant of $g$.

 \begin{corollary} Consider the nonparametric regression model \eqref{eq.mod}.
 Let $0<\delta<1$ and $\wh f_n$ be the LSE taken over the class of $1$-Lipschitz functions $\Lip(1)$.
 For $\beta \in (0, 2]$, let $\P_\sX^n$ be a sequence of distributions with corresponding Lebesgue densities $p_n.$ If for any $n,$ there exists a non-negative function $h_n$ with $p_n(x)=h_n(x)$ for all $x\in [0,1],$ $\max_n |h_n|_\beta \leq \kappa$ and $\min_{x \in [0, 1]} p_n(x) \geq n^{-\beta/(3+\beta)} \log n,$ then, for all $n \geq \exp(4\kappa)\vee 9,$